-While some of the options listed below aren’t necessarily 100% vegan, there are lots of restaurants in Manchester that offer dedicated vegan menus or, at bare minimum, a strong selection of plant-based dishes.
-That means, if you are dining with a group comprised of meat-fanatics, dairy-free diets and non-meat eaters, no one will feel hard done by at any of these hotspots.
+While some of the options listed below aren’t 100% vegan, many of them do have dedicated vegan menus or a considered selection of plant-based dishes.
+That means, if you are dining with a group of meat-fanatics, dairy-free diets and non-meat eaters, no one will feel hard done by at any of these spots.

 Best vegan fast food in Manchester